a great selection of shopping choices await in Bantry

 The largest Bantry Market is held on the first Friday of every month, what was traditionally known as Fair Day.
 Very often, you will still see small animals and poultry for sale at this market and it makes for a great spectacle, especially for families.
 Find out more

-Larger supermarkets include SuperValu, located in Harbour View and Lidl supermarket located on Glengarriff Road.
+Larger supermarkets include SuperValu, located in Harbour View and Lidl supermarket located in Newtown, Glengarriff Road in the direction of Glengarriff.

 Smaller convieniance stores in the centre of town include Mace on Main Street and Centra on Chapel Street, near St. Finbarr’s Church.